gkjohnson/client-side-zip-server/README.md

 Getter indicating whether the service is ready to be used and intercept requests.

+#### enabled

+Getter / Setter for toggling serving zip files.
+If set to `false`, files from the zip folders will _not_ be resolved (though the files will not be removed).
+Set the `true` to reenable serving.

+NOTE: This setting is optimistic and assumes nothing else has changed the enabled state in the ServiceWorker.
+If another client causes the ServiceWorker to be restarted then this setting could be out of sync.

 #### register()

 Registers a service worker for the zip service.
 If an equivelant service worker is already registered, then it uses the existing worker.
 If a different worker is registered, then the other worker is unregistered.